konnan-team/kten/README.md

 ### Tests

 There is a `kten-testing` module which is included in all backend modules with test scope, and can be run with any backend.
 Tests in this module use the high-level `Tensor` api to check regression issues.
 Platform specific tests are implemented in the backend modules.
-(Currently the tests cannot run automatically, because of the OpenCL backend uses the device name in the platform selection, but this will be fixed soon.)

 # Contribution